abdrahmansoltan/Learning-Notes/Programming Languages/Python/02-Object-Oriented-Programming.md

     def __add__(self, other):
         return self.age + other.age

-    # overloading the * operator to multiply the ages of two people
+    # overloading the * operator to multiply the ages of two people (objects)
     def __mul__(self, other):
         return self.age * other.age